hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 * If you are implementing multi-tenancy the partition might be determined by using the [Request Tenant ID](/docs/server_plain/multitenancy.html).
 It could also be determined by looking at request headers, or the authorized user/session context, etc.

-* If you are implementing segmented data partitioning, the partition might be determined by examining the actpartitionInterceptorHeadersual resource being created, by the identity of the sending system, etc.
+* If you are implementing segmented data partitioning, the partition might be determined by examining the actual resource being created, by the identity of the sending system, etc.

 ## Identify Partition for Read (Optional)